Article takeaways

 - Mudslides

-If you reside in an area where natural disasters are more common, consider purchasing additional coverage from an insurance company.
+If you reside in an area where natural disasters are more common, consider purchasing additional property and casualty insurance coverage or specialized storage insurance plans from an insurance company that understands insurance laws in your region.

 How much does self-storage insurance cost?

-When it comes to storage unit insurance, you can expect to pay premiums from $8 to $38 per month for coverage of $10,000, depending on the provider, in addition to the storage unit price.
-This is relatively low compared to the personal property coverage with a standard renters’ or homeowners policy.
+When it comes to self storage insurance rates, you can expect to pay insurance premiums from $8 to $38 per month for coverage of $10,000 in storage unit rentals, depending on the provider and insurance laws in your state, in addition to the storage unit price.

 Is self-storage insurance required?

-Storage unit insurance is more comprehensive than a protection plan, as it protects against damage caused by events like fires or storms.
+Storage insurance plans and full insurance policies are more comprehensive than a protection plan, as they protect against water damage, natural disasters, and damage caused by events like fires or storms.

-A tenant protection plan is a type of coverage offered by self-storage facilities that protects tenants from building damage or loss.
+A tenant insurance protection plan is a type of coverage offered by self-storage facilities and storage companies that protects tenants from building damage or loss in storage unit rentals.
 For an additional monthly fee, the plan agrees to compensate the tenant for property damage or loss within specified coverage limits.

-Tenant protection plans and tenant insurance plans seem very similar, but there is one key difference.
-Tenant protection plans are not regulated by the state like insurance policies are.
+Tenant insurance plans and tenant protection plans seem very similar, with comparable monthly premiums and self storage insurance rates, but there is one key difference.
+Tenant protection plans are not regulated by insurance laws or the state like insurance policies and property and casualty insurance plans are.

 Need Self-Storage Insurance Coverage for Your Unit?
 SelfStorage.com Can Help

-Most storage facilities offer insurance directly.
-These storage insurance policies offer basic coverage, with a typical coverage limit of $2,500-$5,000.
-But if the items you’re storing in your unit cost more than $5k, an external self-storage insurance policy may be the way to go.
+Most storage facilities offer storage insurance plans and tenant insurance directly.
+These insurance policies offer basic coverage, with a typical coverage limit of $2,500-$5,000 and self storage insurance rates starting at monthly premiums of around $8-$15.
+But if the items you’re storing in your self-storage unit cost more than $5k, an external storage rental insurance policy or property and casualty insurance plan may be the way to go.

-An independent insurance provider will offer personal property coverage up to $15,000-$20,000.
+An independent insurance provider will offer renters insurance or storage rental insurance personal property coverage up to $15,000-$20,000.
+The insurance premiums and self storage insurance rates of these insurance policies range from an average of $20 to $30 per month.
 The monthly premiums of these policies range from an average of $20 to $30.

 That said, whether you’re storing fragile items or just your standard personal items, filing an insurance claim and getting the damage covered is a time-consuming pain, regardless of who your policyholder is.

-And even if they pay you out of the value of your damaged belongings, those irreplaceable items might be hard or impossible to track down, regardless of how much insurance money you’re working with.
+And even if they pay you out of the value of your damaged belongings through the claims department or claims service, those irreplaceable items might be hard or impossible to track down, regardless of how much insurance money you’re working with.

 Our suggestion?
 Preventative maintenance.
-Find a storage facility with all the amenities and security features you need to keep your valuables safe.
-A climate-controlled storage unit with 24-hour on-site security offers the best protection against extreme weather and theft.
+Find a storage company or storage facility with all the amenities and security features you need to keep your valuables safe in storage unit rentals.
+A climate-controlled storage unit with 24-hour on-site security offers the best protection against extreme weather, water damage, natural disasters, and theft—reducing the likelihood of needing to file a claims service or claims department report.

 And even if you’re covered by insurance, proving your claim can be tricky without evidence.
 We suggest finding a storage unit with security cameras to be sure you’ve covered your property.

-SelfStorage.com hosts an easy-to-use Storage Unit Locator Tool that can help you find a storage unit near you with all the features you need.
+SelfStorage.com hosts an easy-to-use Storage Unit Locator Tool that can help you find storage unit rentals near you with all the features you need, including climate control, vehicle storage options, and facilities that work with your storage insurance plans and renters insurance.
 How?
 Our site searches the best units in your area and tailors the results based on the detailed search parameters you set.

-You can narrow your search results to facilities that offer climate-controlled units, on-site security personnel, and cameras, all organized from lowest price to highest!
+You can narrow your search results to facilities that offer climate control units, on-site security personnel, cameras, and transparent self storage insurance rates and insurance premiums, all organized from lowest price to highest!